 Disappearing in just 19 seconds, the Z4's hardtop roof promises better temperature and noise insulation than its canvas predecessor.
 It also boasts increased visibility and looks quite similar to a coupe when up.

 The more potent sDrive35i has a maximum output of 300 horsepower, while peak torque of 300 pound-feet is achieved throughout a broad rev range from 1,400 to 5,000 rpm.
 Weighing just 355 pounds, the 3.0-liter turbocharged inline-six owes its light weight to its composite magnesium/aluminum crankcase, cylinder head cover made of a special synthetic material and lightweight camshafts with aluminum VANOS control unit.
-The sDrive35i is rated at 19/26 mpg and the 17/24 with the manual and automatic gearbox options, respectively.
+The sDrive35i is rated at 19/26 mpg and the 17/24 with the manual and seven-speed dual-clutch gearbox options, respectively.

 For those who demand maximum power, the sDrive35is brings an uprated version of the turbo six with 335 horsepower and 332 lb-ft of torque, which rises to 369 lb-ft for short periods thanks to an electronically-controlled overboost function.
 The sDrive35is returns 17 mpg in the city and 24 mpg on the highway.